Long time asymptotic behavior for the nonlocal nonlinear Schr\"odinger equation with weighted Sobolev initial data: Introduction

 This paper is arranged as follows.
 In Section \ref{sec2}, we recall some main results in the construction process of the RH problem with respect to the initial problem (\ref{NNLS})-(\ref{cauchy}) obtained in \cite{jmp-z}.
-We further prove that the scattering coefficients $r_1(k)$ and $ r_2(k)$ are in general Sobolev space $H^1(\mathbb{R})$.
+We further prove that the scattering coefficients $r_1(k)$ and $ r_2(k)$ belong to the Sobolev space $H^1(\mathbb{R})$.
 In Section \ref{sec3}, we transform the RH problem into a mixed $\overline{\partial}$-RH problem, which is solved by separating it into a pure $\overline{\partial}$-problem and a pure RH problem.
-The pure RH problem can be estimated by a solvable model RH problem and a soliton RH problem.
+The pure RH problem can be estimated by a solvable model RH problem and a soliton model RH problem.
 The pure $\overline{\partial}$-problem is analyzed for large $t\to\infty$.
-Finally, long time asymptotic behavior of the NNLS equation is obtained by using the reconstruction formula in Section 4.
+Finally, we obtain long time asymptotic behavior of the NNLS equation by using the reconstruction formula in Section \ref{sec4}.